Go to “Settings > Users and Groups” to access the Scope user management

 If you require further assistance or clarification, please reach out to your support team.

-Blocking a user
+Locking a user

 Synchronizing permissions